Brain Food Garden Project

 MHANYS Mental Health Community Partner

 Our training and workshops fall under two classifications: Brain Food Garden Project Presents or BFGP Presents: Feeding Our Mental Health.
 Under the Brain Food Garden Project Presents label, we offer a wide variety of Mental Health peer-related recovery and advocacy topics.
 Our most recent workshops under this label have been Peer Leadership Through Public Speaking: Using Your Voice to Support Your Community & Create Positive Change a two-hour workshop created for the Urban Justice Center's Systems Advocacy 10-week program.
-Self-Advocacy Understanding the Power of Your Own Voice, and Red, White, Blue, and YOU: Understanding When to Vote, What You Believe In, and Your Rights both created for Baltic Street AEH, Inc. Also, under this label, we offer the first-of-its-kind training to restaurant professionals, management, and line staff, Pressure Cooker: How to Keep Your Restaurant Staff from Burning Out by Creating Sound Behavioral Health Practices and Tools.
+Self-Advocacy Understanding the Power of Your Own Voice, and Red, White, Blue, and YOU: Understanding When to Vote, What You Believe In, and Your Rights both created for Baltic Street AEH, Inc. Also, under this label, we offer the first-of-its-kind training to restaurant professionals, management, and line staff, Nourishing a Culture of Care: Peer-Led Approaches for Mental Wellbeing in Restaurants

 Under the BFGP Presents: Feeding Our Mental Health label, we develop community and behavioral health peer-centric training related to Brain Food Garden Projects’ mission statement: "To promote constructive and person-centered conversations in the mental health community and beyond, regarding mindful eating and gardening as viable and important tools for behavioral health recovery."
 Our first training under this label was a six-hour training for the Community Access peer training program Howie the Harp Advocacy Center titled Food Justice, Food as Medicine, Shopping & Budgeting for Mindful Eating.
 Also, two workshops were developed and presented in 2024 for InUnity Alliance formerly known as The Coalition for Behavioral Health, these workshops were commissioned to focus on two central themes: A Healing Garden for Behavioral Health, and Food Justice, Food as Medicine, and the Power of Mindful Eating.